josh-padnick/ec2-snapper/Readme.md

 1. Deleting an AMI is a two-part process.
 First, you have to de-register the AMI.
 Then you have to delete the corresponding EBS volume snapshot.

-2. Find the corresponding snapshot is cumbersome.
+2. Finding the corresponding snapshot is cumbersome.

 3. There's no out-of-the-box way to delete all AMI's older than X days.

 I wrote ec2-snapper so I could use a simple command-line tool to create snapshots, delete them with one command, and delete ones older than a certain age.
 It works especially well when run as a cronjob on a nightly basis.

+I personally use it to backup my Wordpress blog which is running as a single EC2 instance.
+If my EC2 instance were to fail, I can instantly launch a new EC2 instance from the latest snapshot.
+Since I run ec2-snapper nightly, I'm subject to up to 24 hours of data loss, which is tolerable for my needs.

 ## Prerequisites